EarthScope/ispaq/README.md

 If specifying metrics and station SNCLs from the command line instead of using preference file aliases, the metric name and station SNCL will be used instead of the MetricAlias and StationAlias in the output file name.
-Any instances of wildcards "*" or "?" will be replaced with "x".
+In addition, any instances of command-line wildcards "*" or "?" will be replaced with the letter "x" in the output file name.

 ### Command line invocation